 National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs) employ different definitions of “reasonable and necessary.”
 As a provider, you are responsible for knowing the current NCDs and LCDs governing your practice.
 In general, though, the medical necessity of services is determined based on:

-If you conclude that certain services are not medically reasonable and medically necessary based on the definition that applies to you—and thus, you issue an ABN—then you should add the GA modifier to the claim to signify that you have an ABN on file.
+If you conclude that certain services are not medically reasonable and medically necessary—and thus, you issue an ABN—then you should add the GA modifier to the claim to signify that you have an ABN on file.
 (Please note that if you are using the GA modifier, you should not use the KX modifier.)
 You will still continue to submit claims to Medicare, but the GA modifier will prompt Medicare to reject them.
-Then, once you receive Medicare’s denial, you can go ahead and collect out-of-pocket payment.
+Then, once you receive Medicare’s denial, you can collect out-of-pocket payment.

 Remember, you should not issue an ABN for every beneficiary who exceeds the therapy threshold—only ones for whom the services in question do not fall under Medicare’s definition of “reasonable or necessary.”
 If you believe the services are medically necessary, you should instead follow the therapy threshold exceptions process as directed above.
-You might be tempted to issue blanket ABNs to ensure payment no matter what, but again, you absolutely should not engage in this practice.
-Medicare strictly prohibits providers from issuing ABNs on a regular, routine basis.
+You might be tempted to issue blanket ABNs to ensure payment no matter what, but Medicare strictly prohibits providers from issuing ABNs on a regular, routine basis.

 Looking for Medicare compliance peace of mind?